 Send: The T38MaxBitRate attribute SHOULD be included.
 User equipment and media gateways negotiating T.38 following detection of V.21 flags SHOULD set this parameter to 14400.
 Following detection of CNG, user equipment and media gateways capable of supporting V.34 fax MAY set this parameter to 33600 in initial offers.
-The recipient of an offer MUST NOT respond with an answer containing a bigher bit rate than that which was offered higher bit rate than that which was offered.
+The recipient of an offer MUST NOT respond with an answer containing a higher bit rate than that which was offered.